-- Protocol Amendment Form: Use this form when amending a currently approved protocol.
-(Updated October 2012)
+- Protocol Amendment: Use this form when amending a currently approved protocol.
+(Updated August 2013)

 - Required Training: All faculty, staff, and students involved with the use of live vertebrate animals in research, teaching, or testing must complete this training program before protocols will be approved.